chifganworld/vicidial-nexus-front/README.md

-# Welcome to your Lovable project - Agent Call Center Dashboard
+# Welcome to your Vicidial Nexus project - Agent Call Center Dashboard

 This project is a web application designed to serve as a dashboard for call center agents.
 It provides tools for managing leads, making calls, and tracking performance.